 - State Emergency Service (SES) require advance public warning to evacuate if such a failure may occur.

-- Trigger - Storage level has reached Design Flood Level, approximate outflows of outflow of 1,917,808 megalitres per day.
+- Trigger - Storage level has reached Design Flood Level, approximate outflow of 1,917,808 megalitres per day.

 - Notification - You are advised to move to higher ground and if necessary evacuate.